Hyperbolicity and Quasi-hyperbolicity in Polynomial Diffeomorphisms of ${\Bbb C}^2$: Introduction

-which, dynamically, is the attracting basin of $x$.
-Because of Theorem 3.3 and Corollary 3.4, we call $W^s_x$ a stable manifold (as is done in [BD]) even though we do not know yet whether $W^s_x$ always coincides with ${\Bbb W}^s_x$.
+which, dynamically, is the attracting basin of $x$ for the inverse map $f^{-1}$.
+We refer to $W^u_x$ as an unstable manifold although we only know that $W^u_x\subset {\mathbb W}^u_x$ (Proposition \ref{prop:manif}); we do not know whether these two sets always coincide.